-Digitalisation Levels as derived from CMM [3](Source: [DIWA 2023], 5).
+Digitalisation Levels as derived from CMM [3].

 The explanations and examples in the subsections 2.1.3.1 and 2.1.3.2 complement the Figure 1.

 General explanations

 The whole Maturity Model is set against the backdrop of a the present most often purely analogue environment, where – for example – communication by word of mouth via analogue (radio) communications means and data storage on paper prevail.
 This analogue backdrop is not shown in the Maturity Model figure itself.